diegoguaigua-ec/G4_Hub/replit.md

 ## UI/UX Decisions
 - **UI Framework**: shadcn/ui components built on Radix UI primitives for consistent and accessible design.
 - **Styling**: Tailwind CSS with CSS custom properties for theming and responsive design.
+- **Form UX Improvements**:
+  - Password visibility toggles in login/register forms with Eye/EyeOff icons
+  - Scrollable dialogs (max-h-90vh overflow-y-auto) for store forms on small screens
+  - Auto-extraction of shopDomain from storeUrl for Shopify stores (URL.hostname with regex fallback)

 ## Technical Implementations
 - **Frontend**: React 18 with Vite, TypeScript for type safety, React Query for server state management, Wouter for routing, React Hook Form with Zod for form handling and validation, and context-based authentication.